opensearch-project/documentation-website/_data-prepper/simple-pipelines.md

 ## Run Data Prepper

-Following are examples of running Data Prepper from the Docker image.
-If you made changes to the code and built artifacts locally, you need to make some modifications to the example commands.
+The following are examples of running Data Prepper from the Docker image.
+If you make changes to the code and build artifacts locally, you need to make some modifications to the example commands.

 For Data Prepper 2.0 or later, use this command: